Bujhm/codersrank-template-rusjuz/README.md

 [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/codersrank-template-rusjuz)

-this site helped me to rewise html, css, and js [How to create a website using HTML and CSS in 7 steps ⚡️](https://codetheweb.blog/steps-to-creating-a-website/)
+[How to create a website using HTML and CSS in 7 steps ⚡️](https://codetheweb.blog/steps-to-creating-a-website/) - this site helped me to rewise html, css, and js